 - Third-party support cannot offer security patching: Wrong!
-All third-party support providers have security processes in place, often these provide tailored patches in hours (with no system downtime), compared to the months it can take through the vendor patching model.
+All third-party support providers have security processes in place.
+Often, these provide tailored patches in hours (with no system downtime), while it takes months through the vendor patching model.

 We cannot say for certain that Oracle and SAP are to blame for these rumours, but they have no problem with encouraging them.
-Oracle have even created a public webpage, specifically designed to demean one third-party support provider: Rimini Street.
-The page shamelessly undermines Rimini’s practices; or more accurately, persuades Oracle’s customers not to move away from their support model.
+Oracle has even created a public webpage.
+This is specifically designed to demean one third-party support provider: Rimini Street.
+The page shamelessly undermines Rimini’s practices.
+More accurately, it persuades Oracle’s customers not to move away from the Oracle support model.

-So, what have Oracle got against Rimini Street?
+So, what has Oracle got against Rimini Street?

 Tactic 2: Take them to court

-In 2010, Oracle accused Rimini Street of logging onto customer’s support accounts, downloading their software, and using it to help Rimini’s own customers.
-Their dispute went to court on the grounds of copyright infringement.
+In 2010, Oracle accused Rimini Street of logging onto customer’s support accounts, downloading software, and using it to help Rimini’s customers.
+The dispute went to court on the grounds of copyright infringement.

 The trial ended in September 2015.
-Rimini were charged a total $124million in damages and served a permanent injunction against them.
-Then, in appeals court and additional legal battles across 2016, 2018 and 2019, Oracle and Rimini tried to claw back as much money that they’d lost, as they possibly could.
+Rimini was charged a total $124 million in damages and now has a permanent injunction against the company.
+Then, in appeals court and additional legal battles across 2016, 2018, and 2019, Oracle and Rimini tried to claw back as much money as they possibly could.

 And while both Oracle and Rimini made appeals on the decisions, it was Oracle that made that move first.
-Almost as though they didn’t want to just beat Rimini, but end them.
+It was almost as though the vendor didn’t want to just beat Rimini, but end it.

 Did it work?
 It did not.
-In August 2019, Rimini Street reported that Oracle had lost 23 of the 24 claims they had originally raised; and the twenty-fourth claim was deemed ‘innocent infringement’.
-And, to Oracle’s further dismay, third-party support was confirmed as legal practice – though some of Rimini’s previous business practices were not.
+In August 2019, Rimini Street reported that Oracle had lost 23 of the 24 claims it had originally raised.
+The 24th claim was deemed as “innocent infringement.”
+And, to Oracle’s further dismay, third-party support was confirmed as legal practice (though some of Rimini’s previous business practices were not).

 Tactic 3: Lock them out

-The Oracle vs. Rimini lawsuit is a clear demonstration of Oracle’s more aggressive campaigns against third-party support.
-But both they, and SAP, have other methods to cut out the competition, of a slightly more passive-aggressive nature.
+The Oracle vs Rimini lawsuit is a clear demonstration of Oracle’s more aggressive campaigns against third-party support.
+But both Oracle and SAP have other methods to cut out the competition, of a slightly more passive-aggressive nature.

 Consider Oracle and SAP’s obsessive dedication to developing their Software as a Service (SaaS) platforms.
-Alone, these subscription-based services look to deal Oracle and SAP a decent income – high fees for extended usage, and customers are required to stay with them however long they need access.
+Alone, these subscription-based services look to deal Oracle and SAP a decent income.
+They come with high fees for extended usage, and customers are required to stay with them for as long as they need access.

-It does also come with an added bonus, which they’re undoubtedly pleased with.
+It does also come with an added bonus, which the vendors are undoubtedly pleased with.

 Customers on SaaS Cloud products cannot switch to third-party support.
-They don’t own their software licences, the vendors do, which means they’re the ones in control.
-Matters such as price rises, updates, security and legislative patching are done to the vendor’s timetable, greatly limiting customers’ freedom and control.
+The vendors own the software licences which means they’re the ones in control.
+Matters such as price rises, updates, and security & legislative patching are done to the vendor’s timetable, greatly limiting customers’ freedom and control.
 And that lack of control also means customers can’t choose to switch to third-party support.

-On the surface, development of services like Oracle ERP Cloud, and SAP’s S/4HANA, could be little more than professional competition in a growing Cloud market.
-But beneath that, Oracle and SAP know that the more customers they can lock into SaaS contracts, the fewer customers they risk losing to third-party.
+On the surface, development of services like Oracle Cloud and SAP S/4HANA could be little more than professional competition in a growing Cloud market.
+But beneath that, Oracle and SAP know that the more customers they can lock into SaaS contracts, the fewer customers they risk losing to third-party support.

-Locked in, and with limited availability to move to a cheaper alternative; making a significant double win for Oracle and SAP.
+You’re locked in and with limited availability to move to a cheaper alternative.
+This makes Cloud a significant double win for Oracle and SAP.